2026 New England Power Grid

 Proposed Generation (by type)

-Queue data represents the possible future mix of power resources in New England; however, it is a dynamic database that can change from day to day as developers submit or withdraw interconnection requests or commence operation.
+Queue data represents possible future additions to the mix of power resources in New England; however, it is a dynamic database that can change from day to day as developers submit or withdraw interconnection requests or commence operation.

 ISO’s Electrification Forecast Shows Demand Growth

-While state-sponsored energy-efficiency and behind-the-meter solar PV resources are driving down grid electricity use and flattening overall electricity demand in New England, the ISO forecasts that both energy usage and peak demand will increase slightly over the next 10 years.
+State-sponsored energy-efficiency and behindthe- meter solar PV resources have reduced overall electricity demand in New England.
+However, the ISO forecasts that both energy usage and peak demand will increase over the next 10 years.
 Electrification of transportation and buildings are the primary factors for this increase.

 The states are active in procuring clean energy

-From 2015 to 2024, Connecticut, Maine, Massachusetts, and Rhode Island have solicited more than 14,750 MW of supply through large-scale clean energy procurements, consisting primarily of wind, solar, hydro, and nuclear energy resources.
-This is driving proposals in the ISO queue and market participation.
+From 2015 to 2025, Connecticut, Maine, Massachusetts, and Rhode Island issued dozens of energy solicitations, procuring thousands of megawatts of wind, solar, hydro, energy storage, nuclear and other clean energy resources.
+This is driving proposals in the ISO queue.

 All six New England states have renewable energy standards